somulapranavi-web/somulapranavi-web/README.md

 Welcome to my GitHub space!
 I am a **Bioinformatics Undergraduate Student** passionate about leveraging computational tools to solve biological problems, analyze genomic data, and extract meaningful insights from complex biological systems.

-I love bridging the gap between computer science and the code of life.
+Bridging the gap between computer science and the code of life.

 ---